 In the first half of 2017, the broadband internet penetration rate in Finnish households amounted to 93 percent.
-As of 2016, Elisa has been the leading provider for both fixed-line and mobile internet services.
-The number of fixed-line connections in Finland amounted to approximately 1.7 million in 2016, nearly 0.5 million of which fell into the speed range of 100Mbs or more.
-During the period of 2009 to 2016 overall, the number of high-speed subscriptions increased significantly at the expense of low-speed connections.
-As for mobile data subscriptions, the number of monthly subscription plans with unlimited data transfer increased by roughly one million from 2015 to 2016, amounting to nearly six million in 2016.
-According to an industry forecast, both mobile 3G and LTE 2.0 networks will reach 99 percent of the Finnish population by 2018.
+As of 2017, Elisa has been the leading provider for both fixed-line and mobile internet services.
+Roughly 40 percent of fixed internet connections in Finland fall to the speed range of 10 to 30 Mbps, while 30 percent were between 100 and 300 Mbps.
+As for mobile data subscriptions, a third of all subscriptions were from 30 to 100 Mbps.
+According to an industry forecast, both mobile 3G and LTE 2.0 networks will reach 99 percent of the Finnish population by 2019.

 As of 2018, cable and terrestrial TV were the most common TV reception methods in Finnish households.
 According to the same survey, approximately 10 percent had an IPTV connection.
 In 2017, there were over 1.65 million cable TV and nearly 440 thousand IPTV subscriptions in the country.
 The number of both cable and IPTV subscriptions increased from 2011 to 2017.
 The price level measures indexed by the country’s communications regulatory body demonstrate the drop in prices for telecommunication services in Finland in recent years.